Nevada vs. New Mexico State NCAA Football Odds, Plays and Insights | October 9, 2021

-The New Mexico State Aggies (1-5) are facing tough odds as 31-point underdogs heading into their matchup on Saturday, October 9, 2021 against the Nevada Wolf Pack (3-1).
-The total has been set at 63 points for this game.
+The Nevada Wolf Pack (3-1) are a massive 31-point favorite heading into their matchup on Saturday, October 9, 2021 against the New Mexico State Aggies (1-5).
+The over/under is set at 63.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.